 - Low spin at a wide range of swing speeds

 - Movable weights

 - Faster swingers will want to look at the Mavrik or Rogue ST MAX models

 - Expensive for the market it sells to

-For those looking for a really lightweight design, the Callaway Epic MAX Star is a real winner.
-The driver is over 50 grams lighter than others on this list, but with some of Callaway’s top-end features still.
+The Callaway Epic MAX Star is a real winner for those looking for a lightweight design.
+The driver is over 50 grams lighter than others on this list but still has some of Callaway’s top-end features.

-The Epic MAX Star still features the Callaway Jailbreak speed frame in the driver head, which a lot of players love.
+The Epic MAX Star still features the Callaway Jailbreak speed frame in the driver’s head, which many players love.
 It also has the AI flash face too.
-These two features should give you plenty of clubhead speed. even at the lower weight.
+These two features should give you plenty of clubhead speed. even at a lower weight.